scottescue/dropwizard-entitymanager/README.md

 An add-on module providing managed access to a Hibernate JPA `EntityManagerFactory` and a shareable, thread-safe `EntityManager` that works with Dropwizard Hibernate's `@UnitOfWork` annotation.

-This module is derived from Dropwizard's own [dropwizard-hibernate](http://www.dropwizard.io/0.9.2/docs/manual/hibernate.html) module.
-The configuration and usage of this module should look very similar to that of Dropwizard Hibernate.

 Getting Started
 -------